Logic Games for Kids

 October is a fun month.
 There are so many fall activities, pumpkin-themed learning, and of course Halloween to look forward to.

 But if you have to teach on the day of Halloween or the day after, you know that this is quite a challenge.

-So I created these simple logic grids to add some fun to these special days.
+So I created these simple logic puzzles with grids for kids to add some fun to these special days.

 When we do our next one, we will do a little drill first and give my little guy clues and see if he can point to the correct box.

 We also did the finger thing.
 Bring one finger down and one finger across till they meet.
 I think this might work best on older more coordinated children, but not so much for him.

 Since this is such a great skill, we will keep working on it and discussing it.

 The other part of logic problems is …well….using logic.
 My kindergartener and I did our first problem yesterday.
 When we had finished the last clue he was quite dismayed.